aajanki/ts2workflows/language_reference.md

 x > 0 ? 'positive' : 'not positive'
 ```

-will be converted to an [if() expression](https://cloud.google.com/workflows/docs/reference/stdlib/expression-helpers#conditional_functions):
+is converted to an [if() expression](https://cloud.google.com/workflows/docs/reference/stdlib/expression-helpers#conditional_functions):

 ```yaml
 ${if(x > 0, "positive", "not positive")}